linkpoolio/alphavantage-adapter/README.md

 ### ChainLink Node Setup

-To integrate this adaptor with your node, use the following commands:
+To integrate this adapter with your node, use the following commands:

 **Add Bridge Type**
 ```